Inference of nonlinear causal effects with GWAS summary data: Simulations

-For Type I error and power analysis, we compute the proportions of rejecting the null hypothesis out of 1,000 simulations under $H_0$ and out of 100 simulations under $H_a$, respectively.
-For constructing the confidence interval, we report the averaged coverage and CI length out of 1,000 simulations.
-Note that the CIs for 2SLS and PT-2SLS are generated based on the asymptotic variance in \cite{inoue2010two}, the CI for the proposed method is generated based on \eqref{eqn:confidence-interval}, and all CIs are left truncated at 0 since $\beta \geq 0$.
+For Type I error and power analysis, we compute the proportions of rejecting out of 1,000 simulations under $H_0$ and out of 100 simulations under $H_a$, respectively.
+For constructing the CI, we report the averaged coverage and CI length out of 1,000 simulations.
+Note that the CIs for 2SLS and PT-2SLS are generated based on the asymptotic variance in \citet{inoue2010two}, the CIs for 2SIR are generated based on \eqref{eqn:confidence-interval}, and all CIs are left truncated at 0 since $\beta \geq 0$.

 \textbf{Example 1} (Standard setting).
 In this example, we examine the proposed method under a standard setting.
 Specifically, we set $\bm{\Sigma} = \bm{I}_p$, $\bm{\theta} \sim N(\bm{0}, \bm{I}_p)$ and normalize it by its norm.
 We examine four cases: (i) $\beta = 0$, (ii) $\beta = .05$, (iii) $\beta = .10$, (iv) $\beta = .15$.
-Note that case (i) is for Type I error analysis, while $\beta > 0$ in (ii) - (iv), suggesting power analysis.
-From (ii) to (iv), the true causal effect is increasing, thus the power is expected to go up.
-Moreover, the confidence interval is produced based on (ii) $\beta = 0.05$.
+Note that case (i) is for Type I error analysis, while $\beta > 0$ in (ii) - (iv), suggests power analysis.
+Moreover, the CI is produced based on (ii) $\beta = 0.05$.
 All empirical results are summarized in Figure \ref{fig:sim_beta} (testing) and Table \ref{tab:sim_CI} (CI).